 Research & Teaching Interests

 Dr. Warden works in the Egyptian Old Kingdom (ca. 2600-2200 BC), commonly known as "The Pyramid Age."
 Her primary area of focus is archaeological ceramics analysis.
 Her research focuses on two ceramic forms dominant in the Old Kingdom, beer jars and bread moulds.
 She has used these forms to help define the functioning of the Egyptian non-monetary economy - an economy literally run on bread and beer - outside of the royal house.
-Additionally, she has been a member of the North Kharga Oasis Survey (directed by Salima Ikram, American University in Cairo), project ceramicist for the German Archaeological Institute's excavations at Elephantine (directed by Dr. Johanna Sigl), and is planning a project at Kom el-Hisn in the Nile Delta.
+She is the head ceramicist of the North Kharga Oasis Survey (directed by Salima Ikram, American University in Cairo), project ceramicist for the German Archaeological Institute's excavations at Elephantine (directed by Dr. Johanna Sigl), and is planning a project at Kom el-Hisn in the Nile Delta.
 She is broadly interested in Egyptian ceramics, the relationship of the Egyptian provinces to the capital, and non-elite material culture.
-Dr. Warden's courses introduce students to the discipline of archaeology in general, as well as specific archaeological and art historical sub-topics such as mortuary archaeology, settlement archaeology, Egyptian art, and museology.
+Her classes introduce students to the discipline of archaeology in general, as well as specific archaeological and art historical sub-topics such as mortuary archaeology, settlement archaeology, Egyptian art, and museology.

 2013.
 Pottery and Economy in Old Kingdom Egypt.
 Leiden: Brill.

 in preparation.
 Society and Social Structures in Ancient Egypt: Envisioning the third millennium BC.

 in preparation.
 "Pottery from Ayn Gib, Qasr Sumayra, Vaulted Tombs, Two Houses, and the Dabisheya Pigeon Tower." in The North Kharga Oasis Survey, vol. 1, edited by Salima Ikram and Corinna Rossi.